-If opt is non NULL and there were IP options sent with the datagram, the IP options should be returned in opt.
-If opt is NULL and IP options were sent, they should be silently discarded.
-UDP will not send options.
+If opt is non NULL and there were IP or UDP options sent with the datagram, the Х IP or UDP options should be returned in opt.
+Under TLI if opt is NULL and IP Х options were sent, they should be silently discarded.
+Under TLI, UDP will not Х send options.